Tacohuaco

 1. In a large bowl, dilute the achiote in orange juice.

-2. Add 2 pinches of dried oregano, 2 pinches of cumin seeds, 5–6 black peppercorns, and salt to the bowl.
+2. Add 2 pinch dried oregano, 2 pinch cumin seeds, 5–6 black peppercorn, and salt to the bowl.

 4. Mix everything thoroughly, add more salt if needed.